Rebel Wilson addresses attempt by newspaper to ‘out’ her following online backlash

 In the post’s photo, Wilson could be seen posing with her new partner Ramona Agruma.

-On Saturday (11 June), Australian outlet The Sydney Morning Herald published an article stating they had given Wilson “two days” to comment on her new relationship before they would go ahead and report on it.
+On Saturday, Australian newspaper The Sydney Morning Herald published an article stating they had given Wilson “two days” to comment on her new relationship before they would go ahead and report on it.
 In the article, journalist Andrew Hornery complains about Wilson stopping him from getting a scoop.

-Many people have called out the newspaper on social media, with one person writing: “i am so beyond disgusted at this. turns out rebel wilson only came out to avoid being forcefully outed and now that newspaper is pissed at her for ruining their scoop??
+Many people have called out the newspaper on social media, with one person writing: “I am so beyond disgusted at this. turns out rebel wilson only came out to avoid being forcefully outed and now that newspaper is p*****d at her for ruining their scoop??

 Another wrote: “Coming out has always been part of LGBTIQ+ rights movements, visibility creates acceptance and understanding.
 Being outed – the inverse, it creates shame, stigma and repression.